wes1350/wes1350.github.io/_posts/2020-02-11-learningfrench.md

   - Nasal vowels, particularly the difference between “-an” and “–in”.
 I practiced differentiating between “attendre”, “étendre”, “éteindre”, and “atteindre” pretty often.

+  - On that note, the difference between "é" and "è".
+It's subtle and takes a while to get used to.

   - The pronunciation of “s”.
 Note “s” is pronounced differently as “ss”, “s” at the end of a word, and “s” not at the end of a word.

   - “in-” and “im-” at the beginning of words are pronounced differently depending on the next letter in the word.
 For example, “insensible” and “imparfait” vs. “inevitable” and “innovation”.
 See if you can figure out the pattern\!